 Do I need to wear a mask going to and from the airport?

-Wherever you are in the world, you’ll almost certainly need to be wearing a face mask for the duration of your plane journey.
+Depending on where you are in the world, you might need to wear a face mask for the duration of your plane journey.
 But it’s highly likely that you’ll be required to wear a face mask on your journeys to and from the airport, too.
+In Australia, this depends on whether or not the region you are travelling to or from is considered a COVID-19 hotspot.

-It’s now mandatory to wear face masks on all public transport in Australia as well as most European countries, including the UK, Spain and France, and passengers that don’t comply risk incurring fines.
-Masks are also compulsory on many ride-sharing services like Lyft, Ola and Uber.
+It is recommended to wear face masks on all public transport in Australia.
+Some countries, like the UK, Spain and France, mandate wearing a mask on public transport and passengers who don’t comply risk incurring fines.
+Masks are also compulsory on many ride-sharing services like Lyft, Ola and Uber in some regions of Australia.
 Check-in with the local health department websites of the cities you’re travelling to, or travel advice from the Australian Government, the Centers for Disease Control and Prevention (CDC) or Foreign & Commonwealth Office (FCO), for destination-specific advice.

 At what point in the airport do I need to wear a mask?

 Rules vary between airports but generally face masks should be worn from check-in onwards.
-As part of Qantas new Fly Well program face masks will be provided onboard and are recommended but not required to use.
-However, London Heathrow says that ‘all passengers aged six and older are required to wear face coverings at all times within our terminal buildings’, and some carriers such as Ryanair require passengers to wear face masks in the airport before boarding.
+As part of the Qantas new Fly Well program, face masks will be provided onboard and are recommended to use.
+However, London Heathrow says that ‘all passengers aged eleven and older are required to wear face coverings at all times within our terminal buildings’, and some carriers such as Ryanair require passengers to wear face masks in the airport before boarding.

 Once checked in, passengers are typically asked to keep their face mask on for the entirety of their journey, from boarding and in-flight, through to disembarking at the end of your trip.